UCREL/pymusas-models/README.md

 ## Model naming conventions

-We expect all model packages to follow the naming convention of `[lang]_[name]`, which is the same convention as [spaCy uses](https://github.com/explosion/spacy-models#model-naming-conventions).
+We expect all model packages to follow the naming convention of `[lang]_[name]`, whereby `lang` is a [BCP 47 code] of the language, which is a similar convention as [spaCy uses](https://github.com/explosion/spacy-models#model-naming-conventions).
 The name is then split into:

 * **rules** used:
     * `single`: Only a single word lexicon is used.